 The way Hourglass Veil Soft Focus Setting Spray is part makeup lock, part skin moisturizer, all with lots of staying power.
 The Allure Best of Beauty 2020 Award winner creates an invisible shield over skin to give it a forgiving finish if you have any blemishes while keeping your makeup in place for the day.

 Milani Make It Last Setting Spray Prime + Correct + Set

-The Milani Make It Last Setting Spray Prime + Correct + Set doubles as both as a primer and a finisher, which makes it that more of a favorite to assistant beauty editor Kat Suico.
+The Milani Make It Last Setting Spray Prime + Correct + Set doubles as both as a primer and a finisher, which makes it that more of a favorite to former assistant beauty editor Kat Suico.
 “I love that I’ve found a drugstore option that works well for me,” she says.
 “This spray comes out in a fine mist that covers my face in about two to three pumps.
 I’m convinced it grips and helps makeup last all day.”

 L’Oréal Paris True Match Lumi Shake and Glow Dew Mist